toeb83/testneu/README.md

 ![sponge bob](https://i.imgflip.com/x41yq.jpg "Spongebob")

+This docu helps you to:

+* UUnderstand the source code

 ## Step 2
 Once you are ready for some real stuff, lets take a look at the source code: